mikepartelow/get-baked/bread/abe-pain-a-lanceienne/dough.md

 4. Let dough hydrate, 5m.
 5. Add olive oil, if using.
 6. Mix 1m on medium-low or with wet hands.
 Dough should smooth but will still be a mess.
-7. Use scraper to transfer to lightly oiled bucket.
+7. Record "room temperature", dough mass, dough temperature.
-8. Cover
+8. Use scraper to transfer to lightly oiled 4L bucket.
-9. Record "room temperature", dough mass, dough temperature.
+9. Cover
 10. Proof at 75F, 10m
 11. On lightly oiled surface, perform 4 stretch-and-folds, one in each cardinal direction.
 12. Flip dough, tuck into a ball.